ChristinaLK/blog/content/pull-requests-push.md

-Status: draft
-Title: Care and keeping of pull requests, part ii
+Title: Care and keeping of pull requests, part i
-Date: 2015-02-29 7:00
+Date: 2015-06-29 12:00
 Category: computing
-Tags: git, github, collaboration, version control, pull requests
+Tags: git, github, collaboration, version control, pull requests, care and keeping of prs
 Slug: pull-requests-push
 Authors: Christina Koch

 See [first post disclaimer](http://christinalk.github.io/blog/pull-requests.html)

-Scenario: I want to submit some changes to the master repository, owned by someone else.
-I can't submit them directly, so I'm going to create a pull request.
+Scenario: You want to submit some changes to the master repository, owned by someone else.
+You can't submit them directly, so you have to create a pull request.

 > In what follows, `master` is the main branch of
 > development.
 In our local repository, we have used `origin`
-> to refer to the central repository,  and `my-fork` refers to my fork of the central
+> to refer to the central repository,  and `peach` refers to your fork of the central
 > repository.

 ## Submitting a pull request

-First I'll create a new branch for my changes and check it out.
+First, create a new branch for the changes and check it out.
 This can be done with two commands:

 ~~~
-$ git branch my-patch
+$ git branch power-up-additions
-$ git checkout my-patch
+$ git checkout power-up-additions
 ~~~

 or with one:

 ~~~
-$ git checkout -b my-patch
+$ git checkout -b power-up-additions
 ~~~

-After I make the changes  and commit them with the usual `git add` + `git commit` combination, I'll push the branch with my changes to *my* remote (`my-fork`):
+After changes are made and committed (with the usual `git add` + `git commit` combination), you can push the branch with your changes to *your* remote (`peach`):

 ~~~
-$ git push my-fork my-patch
+$ git push peach power-up-additions
 ~~~

-This puts my changes online in *my* copy of the repository.
-Now I just need to notify the central repository (`origin`) by actually submitting the pull request (literally - "I'm requesting that you pull the changes from my copy").  [[1](#changes)]
+This puts changes online in *your* (`peach`'s) copy of the repository.
+Now you just need to notify the central repository (`origin`) by actually submitting the pull request (literally - "I'm requesting that you pull the changes from my copy").  [[1](#changes)]

 You can always submit a pull request by
-1) going to your online remote (so `github.com/my-fork/our-repository`)
+1) going to your online remote (so `github.com/peach/our-repository`)
 2) clicking on "pull requests" in the right hand menu
 3) clicking on the "New Pull Request" button
 4) This should land you on a screen that says "Comparing Changes" at the top.